ajayiea/new2datascience/_pages/about.md

 permalink: /about/
 ---

-This is my fastai journey blog with Jeremy Howard and Jess. for the month of March, April and May
+This is my fastai journey blog with Jeremy Howard and Jess.
+For the month of March, April and May